DancingSandwich/Code-Quiz/README.md

 ## Description

-This application helps user generate random passwords based on the options selected by the user.
+This application helps user take a timed quiz on fundamental Javascript questions

-I wanted to create an application which helps users generate difficult to guess password that also meets critarias such as
+I wanted to create an application which helps user practice their Javascript knowledge.
+Gamification of the quiz makes it fun practicing fundamentals of Javascript.
-- lenght
-- upercase
-- lowercase
-- numbers
-- Special Characters

 ## Table of Contents (Optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Demo](#Demo)